openstax/adaptarr-front/README.md

 then default imports: `import XXX from 'xxx'`, at then end partial imports: `import { xxx } from 'xxx'`.

-4. Declare and export type for component' props, ex: `export type MyComponentProps = {...}`.
+4. Declare and export (optional) type for component' props, ex: `export interface MyComponentProps {...}`.

 5. If you will be using redux, please declare `mapStateToProps` / `mapDispatchToProps` in this place.